BadrYoubiIdrissi/EvolvingCrawlingRobot/README.md

 ![realrobot](./media/realrobot.gif)

-The code isn't easily replicable at the moment since it needs a licence for vRep
+The code isn't easily replicable at the moment since it needs a licence for vRep which is not free except for students.

 References: